junxit/us-congress-code/title-25/chapter-14/sec-677h.md

 ### Codification

-Section, Aug.
+Section, act Aug.
 27, 1954, ch.
 1009, § 9, 68 Stat.
 869, which related to the sale or other disposition of certain described lands, was omitted from the Code as being of special and not general application.